brillout/handli/readme.md

-**WIP AREA**

-This readme is work-in-progress.
+**WIP AREA** - This readme is work-in-progress.

 # Handli

-Handli is a little JavaScript library to automatically handle failed requests such as when the network fails.
+Handli is a little JavaScript library to automatically handle network corner cases.

-Using the network brings a lot of boilerplate burden:
+For example:
- - What should be displayed to the user when he looses internet connection?
-When the server is down?
+What should happen when the user looses his internet connection?
- - Should the request be periodically retried?
-What should happen with the UI while retrying?
+What should happen with the UI?
- - ...

-Handli aims to bring sensible defaults to all these questions.
+Handli aims to bring sensible defaults for such questions.

+###### Why Handli

+Handli doesn't know your app and can provide a good user experience only to a certain extent.
+A customized network handling tailored to your app is prefered.

+That said, Handli handles *all* network corner cases.
-So that you can ship a prototype without worrying about all that.
+So that you can quickly ship a prototype without worrying about network corner cases at first.
+Later when you progressively remove Handli and implement custom network handling.

+The live demo fully shows how Handli handle network corner cases.

+###### Usage

 Usage is simple: